kbhedi715881/notes/README.md

 "Program as if you had to maintain this code until the end of time, even if you know someone else will do it.
 This mindset helps create robust, scalable, and well-structured applications that stand the test of time."

 "Lastly, automate repetitive tasks and embrace version control.
 It's a keystone of modern programming practice that can save countless hours and headaches down the line."

+# 2024-02-26
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, strive for clarity and maintainability in your work.
+Write self-documenting code, use meaningful variable names, and embrace simplicity over unnecessary complexity.
+Always consider the potential future developer who might inherit your code – including a future version of yourself."

+In essence, today's programming wisdom emphasizes the importance of writing clean, readable, and easily understandable code rather than focusing solely on its functionality.
+This practice not only enhances collaboration but also reduces debugging time and maintenance efforts in the long run.